Perkiomen Township, Pennsylvania: Transportation

 As of 2020 there were 36.11 mi of public roads in Perkiomen Township, of which 8.05 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 28.06 mi were maintained by the township.

 Pennsylvania Route 29, Pennsylvania Route 73 and Pennsylvania Route 113 are the primary highways serving Perkiomen Township.
 PA 29 follows the Gravel Pike along a north-south alignment through the township.
 PA 73 follows Skippack Pike on a brief east-west alignment near the north edge of the township.
 Finally, PA 113 follows Bridge Road along an east-west alignment near the south end of the township.

 Education

 Colleges and universities

 Montgomery County Community College is a local community college that was founded in 1964 and is located in Blue Bell.
 Their west campus is located in Pottstown and its culinary arts institution is located in Lansdale.

 Ursinus College is a private institution that was founded in 1869 and is located in Collegeville.

 Primary and secondary schools

 Perkiomen Township is a part of the Perkiomen Valley School District.

-Residents are zoned to three different elementary schools: Evergreen, Schwenksville, and South.
+Residents are zoned to four different elementary schools: Evergreen, Schwenksville, Skippack and South.
 Middle School West and Middle School East serve sections of the township.
 All residents are zoned to Perkiomen Valley High School.